Ian Antonio and Russell Greenberg in Santa Cruz

 ANONYME (2008)

-It makes some kind of sense, in times of crisis, to imagine what small stories might have been flattened or subsumed by the greater myths…I take an interest in stories like this not so much to pretend that something meaningful got lost, but rather because something forgotten might be more interesting as it grows more distant.
+It may make some kind of sense to imagine what “lesser” stories might have been flattened or subsumed by the greater myths…I take an interest in stories like this not so much to pretend that something meaningful got lost, but rather because something once meaningless might be more interesting as it grows more distant.

-Christopher Williams with Harvey Sollberger, Susan Ung, Bob Zelickman, and friends in San Diego
+Christopher Williams with Harvey Sollberger, Susan Ung, Bob Zelickman, Aiyun Huang, Geoff Gartner, and Yvonne Lee in San Diego

 DETALÉR (2001)